-Here is an example of creating a thick provisioning pool with 3 disks configured in RAID 5.
+Here is an example of creating a thick provisioning pool with 4 disks configured in RAID 5.
+At the first time of creating a thick provisioning pool, it contains a disk group and the maximum quantity of disk in a disk group is 64.